GoogleCloudPlatform/community/tutorials/cloud-run-conditional-iam/index.md

 * `REGION` - Region to deploy managed Cloud Run instance application into
     * >NOTE: Check list of regions in Always Free tier to ensure costs are included
     * `export REGION=us-west1`
-* `GSA_NAME` - Name of Google Service Account to be created and used for the Cloud Run instance
+* `GSA_NAME` - Name of Google service account to be created and used for the Cloud Run instance
     * Alphanumeric and dashed name consisting of 5-20 characters.
     * `export GSA_NAME=bucket-list-gsa`

-### 1. Creating Cloud Storage Bucket
+### Create a Cloud Storage bucket

 ```bash
 # Generate random lower-case alphanumeric suffix